 The mouse click (and not the release) makes that the input component will interrupt any time transition that is currently being taken by the simulator.
 Then, when asked to choose a next transition, it will apply the input mapping for the interactive SVG element that was clicked.
 The event that results from the input mapping is then chosen.
-If the event is not enabled at that time, simulation ends in deadlock.
-To prevent such deadlocks, you can use a monitor automaton.
+If the event is not enabled at that time, no transition is taken and a warning is printed to the console.
+To prevent such situations, you can use a monitor automaton.
 If multiple transitions are possible for that event, the choice (between the transitions for that event only) is deferred to the automatic input component, which makes a choice based on its own settings.
 Note that multiple transitions are only possible if complete mode is enabled.